Backhousia oligantha

-Backhousia oligantha is a rare species of plant in the family Myrtaceae.
-Mostly found in south eastern Queensland.
+Backhousia oligantha, commonly known Stony Creek backhousia, is a rare and critically endangered species of plant in the family Myrtaceae.
+This species is endemic to South-East Queensland and Central Queensland.
 The small tree has an unusual growth habit, with colonies of many prostrate shoots and many stems from one genotype.
 At the type location, there are 100 to 200 stems in six clumps, possibly with only six unique individuals.
-The epithet oligantha is derived from the Greek language, meaning few flowers.
+The epithet oligantha is derived from the Greek language, meaning 'few flowers'.

+Distribution and Habitat

+Backhousia oligantha mostly confined to the areas of Biggenden with an outlier population located on Mount Archer in Rockhampton.
+The Biggenden population grows in three seperate sublocations where one occurs in Mount Walsh National Park, one at Mount Biggenden, and one East of Didcot, Queensland near Degilbo Timber Reserve 1.